Swedish artist threatened for Muhammad sketch dies in crash

 Vilks, who was widely believed to have been the intended target of that 2015 attack, was whisked away unharmed by bodyguards.
 The gunman later killed a Jewish security guard outside a synagogue and wounded two more officers before he was killed in a firefight with police.

-Police said Monday they did not know why the car drove into the wrong lane but they were investigating whether a tire might have exploded.
-The car transporting Vilks had puncture-proof tires, police said.
+Police said Monday they did not know why Vilks’ car drove into the wrong lane but they were investigating whether a tire might have exploded.
+The car had puncture-proof tires, police said.

-The accident happened on the north-south E4 highway Sunday afternoon.
-The unmarked police car apparently ploughed through a cable guardrail separating the north and south-bound lanes, senior police officer Stefan Siteus said at the news conference.
+The accident happened on the north-south E4 highway on Sunday afternoon.
+The unmarked police car apparently ploughed through a cable guardrail separating the north- and south-bound lanes, senior police officer Stefan Siteus said at the news conference.

 “We have found residues of tire on the E4 before the accident, and we are looking into the possibility that there could have been some kind of tire explosion,” Siteus said.

-The vehicle weighed 4.5 tons, which could explain how the vehicle could drive through a cable guardrail, Siteus said.
-He added that the speed limit at the site was was 110 kilometers per hour (68 miles per hour).
+The police vehicle weighed 4.5 tons, which could explain how it could drive through a cable guardrail, Siteus said.
 An ordinary large vehicle weighs less than 2 tons.
+He added that the speed limit at the site was 110 kilometers per hour (68 mph).

-Born in 1946 in Helsingborg, in southern Sweden, Vilks worked as an artist for almost four decades, and rose to fame for challenging the boundaries of art through several controversial works.
+Two investigations are now taking place.
+Chief Prosecutor Kajsa Sundgren said she had taken over a preliminary investigation into whether “any police officer may have committed a crime in connection with the accident.”

 His most famous pieces included “Nimis” — a sculpture of driftwood built without permission in Sweden’s Kullaberg nature reserve — as well as Prophet Muhammad drawings, including the one that showed the prophet as a dog.